 Having passed the village, the British deployed in line, amidst the most fearful fire.
 The Russians had established targets on the line of march, which marked the range of their guns, and insured deadly certainty to their aim.
 Ten minutes' quick march led to the river, where the cannon actually vomited fire upon the devoted regiments.
 The Rifles, under Major Norcott, waded through the river Alma in a masterly manner, followed by the Connaught Rangers and the other gallant regiments forming the light division.
 The river once crossed, the men dashed into some vineyards which flanked the high road; but these having been cut down, afforded no shelter.
 The fire here was fearful, for now the British were within grape range.
-The men here gave one of those surprising examples of coolness and con-tempt of danger which forms one of our national characteristics.
+The men here gave one of those surprising examples of coolness and contempt of danger which forms one of our national characteristics.
 In the midst of the most tremendous fire which an army has ever encountered, with comrades falling around them, the men commenced seeking for and plucking the half-ripe grapes, which were hanging temptingly on the hewn vines.
-The vineyards were passed, and the light division, forming in line, advanced in measured pace up the hills.
-The hail of grape shot and of musketry momentarily checked its progress; but now our soldiers opened their deadly volleys into the redoubt.
+The vineyards were passed, and the light division, forming in line, advanced and of musketry momentarily checked its progress ; but now our soldiers opened their deadly volleys into the redoubt.
 Hundreds fell here on either side; but the skill of our Rifles, and the excellent training of our men, told fearfully in the enemy's ranks.
 One of our Riflemen knocked over successively thirty-two Russians.
-After a fearful struggle of one hour the light division pressed up the principal hill, with tremendous cheers, on the redoubt and entered it.
-An officer of the 38rd inscribed his name on a 32-pounder which had caused fearful ruvages in the British ranks.
-The light division followed up the hill, pouring in volley after volley after the retreating Russians.
+After a fearful struggle of one hour the light division pressed up the principal hill, with tremendous cheers, on the re-doubt and entered it.
+An officer of the 3Brd inscribed his name on a 32-pounder which had caused fearful ra-